The Thought Experiment

 Richard Daniels and Aramjul Sika find out just why the Borg never really got any traction in the Mirror Universe.
-You can find Pat the Bunny here:
+You can find the postings of Pat the Bunny here:

 In January of 3109, Eleanor Daniels lectures young students on the ways of the Mirror Universe.
-You can find A Lesson here:
+You can find the postings of A Lesson here:

 A Long, Long Time Ago

 On February 3, 1959, three musicians died in a plane crash at Clear Lake, Iowa.
 Don McLean called it "The Day the Music Died".
 What happens if, instead, the music lives?
-You can find A Long, Long Time Ago here.
+The review of A Long, Long Time Ago.
+Rated T.

 Tin Soldiers and Nixon's Comin', to Kent State, on May 4th, 1970.
 What happens when a bullet hits the wrong girl?
-You can find Ohio here:
+The review of Ohio.
+Rated T.

 The Point is Probably Moot

 How could it be wrong for her to be alive again?
-Takes place in 2192.
-You can find The Point is Probably Moot here:
+You can find the postings of The Point is Probably Moot here: